BattModels/asimtools/paper.md

 # Conclusion and Availability
-The ASIMTools package is a powerful tool for building and executing atomic simulation protocols locally at scale.
+The ASIMTools package is a powerful tool for building and executing atomic simulation protocols locally and at scale.
 The code is hosted on a public Github repository (https://github.com/BattModels/asimtools) with a number of examples.
 Interested users are encouraged to submit issues, contact developers and make pull requests, particularly for adding new simulation protocols to the library.